Six Steps to Circular Systems Design

 Everything we create to serve our needs has impacts in one way or another; to what degree depends on the intentions and choices made by the designer, producer, and manufacturer right from the start of a design’s life.

-As harsh as this may sound, so much of what is created is done so without the thinking needed to suspend the negative impacts — impacts on people’s lives, impacts on the systems that sustain life of the planet, and impacts on the heath and wealth of our societies.
+As harsh as this may sound, so much of what is created is done so without the thinking needed to suspend the negative impacts — impacts on people’s lives, impacts on the systems that sustain life of the planet, and impacts on the health and wealth of our societies.

 The unintended consequences of our choices can be both good and bad, but inevitably, without the intent to design for positive systems change, then it’s very easy to accidentally contribute to a less equitable and unsustainable world.